About Brian Turner

 Most recently, Brian has presented a range of workshops and lectures at both the International Association for Identification Annual Conferences and the Florida Division of the IAI conferences and regional training events.
 As well as published several articles in the FDIAI quarterly newsletter on Crime Scene Investigation topics.

-In addition to his role as a Crime Scene Technician, Brian serves as an Adjunct Professor at Broward College, where he teaches Introduction to Crime Scene Investigations and Advanced Forensic Investigations.
+In addition to his role as a Crime Scene Technician, Brian serves as an Adjunct Professor at Broward College, where he teaches Introduction to Crime Scene Investigations, Advanced Forensic Investigations, and Introduction to Fingerprint Analysis.
 He is also an instructor with Tri-Tech Forensics, delivering a variety of classes and webinars focused on Tenprint analysis and Crime Scene Investigations.

 Brian began his career as a Tenprint Examiner with the Broward County Sheriff’s Office in the Biometric Identification Unit before transferring into the Crime Scene Unit in September 2019.